jamesbrandscience/jamesbrandscience.github.io/tutorials.md

 #### [GitHub for beginners](https://jamesbrandscience.github.io/tutorials/GitHub_stats_chat/GitHub.html)

-> A step-by-step guide on how to set up and use GitHub and integrate it within your research workflow, this is aimed at those who have never used GitHub (tutorial given at stats-chat)
+> A step-by-step guide on how to set up and use GitHub and integrate it within your research workflow, this is aimed at those who have never used GitHub (tutorial given at NZILBB stats-chat)

 #### [Data exploration and visualisation](https://jamesbrandscience.github.io/LASS_workshop_ggplot2/Day_2.html)